motogoatUK/simon-project-2/README.md

 ##### 2025-05-18
 > Clicking same card twice produces a match.
 Changed .onclick to addEventListeners but could not get removeEventListeners to work.
 >##### FIX
 > Searching on stackoverflow.com I learned about the `{once: true}` property of addEventListener.
-I implemented it and it worked fantastically.
+I implemented it and it worked fantastically to prevent double clicking on the same card.
+##### 2025-05-20
+> Clicking a third selection sometimes flips the card into play even though the code was written to ignore further selections.
+>##### FIX:
+>This turned out to be due to timing of the check match function removing cards from the flippedArray before another delay to flip the cards back over.
+The reason the removeEventListeners didn't work was due to the eventListeners being set up with an anonymous function (as we were passing in the index as a variable).
+One possible solution mentioned by Robert Thompson from Dudley College was that I might set up a game variable that I could monitor when the matches were being checked.
+This was the route I took and set up a boolean `inProgress` that I could check before flipping a card and set to false within the match function and then set back to true in the delayed hideFlipped function calls.